bbauska/JS-Basics-Unlock/README.md

 developers focus on the unique aspects of their projects rather than reinventing the wheel for basic functionalities.</p>

-<p>JavaScript\'s importance in the web development landscape cannot be
+<p>JavaScript's importance in the web development landscape cannot be
 overstated.
 Its evolution from a simple scripting language to a versatile, full-stack development tool demonstrates its vital role in crafting modern web experiences.
-By understanding JavaScript\'s core principles and learning to leverage its frameworks and libraries, developers can build emcient, interactive, and dynamic web applications that stand out in the digital age.</p>
+By understanding JavaScript's core principles and learning to leverage its frameworks and libraries, developers can build emcient, interactive, and dynamic web applications that stand out in the digital age.</p>

-### 1.2 Writing Your First JavaScript Program: The \"Hello World!\"
+### 1.2 Writing Your First JavaScript Program: The "Hello World!"

 ### 1.2.1 Understanding the Structure of a JavaScript Program

 <p>A JavaScript program is made up of statements that are executed by the browser in the
 order in which they appear.
 At its core, a JavaScript program can be as simple as a single line of code intended to perform a specific task.
-Each statement in JavaScript is usually followed by a semicolon (;) to mark the end of the current statement, although it\'s important to note that JavaScript engines can interpret the end of statements even without the semicolon, thanks to Automatic Semicolon Insertion (ASI).
+Each statement in JavaScript is usually followed by a semicolon (;) to mark the end of the current statement, although it's important to note that JavaScript engines can interpret the end of statements even without the semicolon, thanks to Automatic Semicolon Insertion (ASI).